A Comprehensive Review of the Video-to-Text Problem

 \subsubsection{RNN-based Decoder}

 Feed-forward and CNNs fail to adequately represent sequential structures because they can not remember previous information.
-For example, in a video sequence, they forget a frame barely they start analyzing the next one.
+For example, they forget a frame in a video sequence just as they analyze the next one.
 In contrast, the formulation of RNNs~\citep{Rumelhart1986LearningErrors} allows them to remember information for a long time as their natural behavior.

 The RNN-based decoder takes the encoder output as input and starts generating text, one token at a time, conditioned on the input representation and the previously generated tokens.
 In each step $t$, from the recurrent cell output, it produces a probability distribution $\hat{y}_t$ over a target vocabulary $V$ of possible output tokens, and choose one.
 The model maps this word to a vector representation using a pre-trained \textit{word embedding}, which is used as input of the recurrent cell at the next step: